Posts filed under 'Tyburn'

 ** There’s still another Jenny Diver reference in the literate comic book series The League of Extraordinary Gentlemen.

-† The fourth name of the sequence originally was Polly Peachum, Lucy’s rival for Macheath’s affections — but when Louis Armstrong made the first popular recording of Mack the Knife, he ad-libbed the line “Look out for Miss Lotte Lenya!” referring the actress who played Polly in both the original German production and the then-current Broadway importation, and who also happened to be present at Armstrong’s recording.
+† The fourth name of the sequence originally was Polly Peachum, Lucy’s rival for Macheath’s affections — but when Louis Armstrong made the first popular recording of Mack the Knife, he ad-libbed the line “Look out for Miss Lotte Lenya!” referring the actress who played Polly Jenny in both the original German production and the then-current Broadway importation, and who also happened to be present at Armstrong’s recording.
 Darin’s subsequent (and eventually canonical) version followed that lead and replaced the original name outright.

 1388: Thomas Usk, leaving “The Testament of Love”